fsoubes/FilterRank/rank_filters.md

-# Material & Methods
+# 2.Material & Methods

 In this section will be presented the algorithms used for median, min, max and variance filtering in image processing.
 Images will be considered to be matrix of n X m pixels of value g.
-The matrix

 ## Median filter